Foundations of Online and Hybrid Course Development

 - Confirmation: You will now see a "Success" screen, letting you know that you've successfully joined the workshop.
-Click the "OK" button to enter the workshop site and begin.
+Click the "OK" button to return to the workshop Blackboard site and begin.

 "Self Paced"?
 What does that mean?

 As a self-paced workshop, you can begin Foundations at any point.
 There are no fixed/scheduled sessions that you need to wait for, and you can complete the work at your own pace.
 We'll consider you "done" when:

 - You've completed all the activities throughout this site that ask you to build content in your practice test course.

 - You've met the requirements within one academic term of when you started.